 - a) The concrete floor slab shows no evidence of any major structural faults.
-The slab is mainly covered with tiles, timber laminate and carpet.
-The tiles are generally in good condition for a home of this age. - b) General Note: Cracking of floor and wall tiles is quite common and is caused by minor shrinkage and movement of the slab and walls.
+The slab is mainly covered with tiles, timber laminate and carpet. - b) Cracking of floor and wall tiles was noted in areas.
+(Example: WC and Bathroom shower).
+This is quite common and is caused by minor shrinkage and movement of the slab and walls.
 This would be regarded as a maintenance issue and it is recommended the tiles be replaced using a flexible adhesive.
-Continue to monitor and should any crack significantly increase in size it is recommended a structural engineer be contacted.
+Continue to monitor and should any crack increase significantly in size it is recommended a structural engineer be contacted.
+Note: Spare tiles are stored in the roof space.